Interview with Keita Miyairi

 Miyairi uses a secret ingredient to give his pigments added richness.

-Pictured at the bottom left is the work that he created on our visit, starting from the stencil.
+Pictured is the work that he created on our visit, starting from the stencil.
 The piece at the beginning of this article was made using a stencil that could easily have been thrown away.
 According to Miyairi, “It’s some kind of a glass vessel.”

 Lessons, legacy, and the colour red

 “Isn’t this red great?” asks Miyairi, in reference to how Yunoki taught him not to mix his colours.
 He also taught him how to make nori.
 Helping out at Yunoki’s shows, he would occasionally be blessed with a few words with the master, one on one.